charlesportoferreira/word2vec/Readme.md

           Select between sum or mean.
 Its set which way document vector will be generated

         --type:
           Optional parameter.
 Select the type of model to use.
-Choices are: mssa, google, glove
+Choices are: model, bin, txt

         --noheader:
           Optinal parameter.
 Set true to just save the vectors

+        --preprocess:
+          Set True to apply word tokenzation otherwise it will assume each row has one word